-When the audit plan has been finalised approved by the Authority, the auditor will then conduct the audit plan has been finalised approved by the Authority, the auditor will then conduct the audit plan has been finalised approved by the audit plan.
-However, as the audit preview progresses there may be a need to revise the audit plan based on the findings of the audit preview to date.
-The Authority requires that revisions to an audit plan that result in a higher or lower audit priority being assigned to a compliance obligation or asset management component, as applicable, beare identified in the audit priority.
-If the audit priority is raised to either a 1, 2 or 3 then the auditor is required to rate the adequacy of controls.
+When the audit plan has been finalisedapproved by the Authority, the auditor will then conduct the audit for review in accordance with the audit plan.
+However, as the audit for review progresses there may be a need to revise the audit plan based on the findings of the audit for review to date.
+The Authority requires that revisions to an audit plan that result in a higher or lower audit priority being assigned to a compliance obligation or asset management component, as applicable, beare identified in the audit for review report along with a brief explanation of the reason for increasing/decreasing the audit priority.